Most organizations will say they invest in their people, and that may be true. They pay for training, they offer benefits.

 One of the best reasons to have difficult feedback conversations is that they can bring out details that will help you understand how to better motivate or support the team member.

 And sometimes, having a frank discussion might even help you reassign an employee to a role they’re more suited to.
 When this happens, the employee is happier and performs well – and that has a ripple effect in the organization.

 I know that having those tough conversations might be excruciating at first but like most things in life, they get easier with practice.
 And, one of the huge side benefits of getting better at them is that they up your value as a leader.
 Others, including your own boss, see you managing the tough situations, confronting the challenging conversations, and achieving great things even with poor performers.
 Becoming a role-model of leadership certainly won’t harm your own career, will it?

 At Padraig, we call these conversations, “Essential Conversations” because they are just that.
-We’ll explore in detail how to have an Essential Conversation here in the blog in two weeks from now.
+We’ve explored in detail how to have an Essential Conversation here.

 Have you been that leader – avoiding difficult (or essential) conversations?
 Can you think of training or mentoring success stories that have made a second chance worth it?
 Who on your team, right now, would benefit from you having an honest performance conversation with them?
 What could you gain by not avoiding the truth?